kparc/kcc/README.md

 * Scope isolation relieves the program of an entire class of bugs related to shadowing and naming clashes.
 Pure functions are best friends with immutability and distributed architectures.

-* Indeed, the fundamental benefit of this way of thinking about functions is their **simplicity** and **composability**.
-Code that is easy to debug, test, refactor and reuse results in clean, secure and scalable systems.
+The fundamental benefit of this way of thinking about functions is **simplicity** and **composability**.
+Code blocks that are easy to debug, test, refactor and reuse result in clean, secure and scalable systems.

 #### on verbs and nouns